johe123qwe/github-trending/README.md

 ## Javascript

+* 【2025-04-05】[googlecreativelab / chrome-music-lab](https://github.com/googlecreativelab/chrome-music-lab) - A collection of experiments for exploring how music works, all built with the Web Audio API.
 * 【2025-04-03】[adobe / aem-guides-wknd](https://github.com/adobe/aem-guides-wknd) - Tutorial Code companion for Getting Started Developing with AEM Sites WKND Tutorial
 * 【2025-04-02】[JetBrains / mcp-jetbrains](https://github.com/JetBrains/mcp-jetbrains) - A model context protocol server to work with JetBrains IDEs: IntelliJ, PyCharm, WebStorm, etc. Also, works with Android Studio
 * 【2025-03-25】[prateek-chaubey / YTPro](https://github.com/prateek-chaubey/YTPro) - All in one YouTube App with downloader , background player , Google Gemini ✨ and many more features.